15 Helpful Activities for Counting Syllables

 Counting syllables is an important pre-reading skill.
 If your child knows the rules for dividing words into syllables, it may help him/her to read and write more accurately.
 Reading is complicated!

-A syllable is a single, unbroken sound that is part of a word. you can count the syllables that you hear in a spoken word or show the syllables in a written word.
+A syllable is a single, unbroken sound that is part of a word.
+You can count the syllables you hear in a spoken word or show the syllables in a written word.
 Syllables are often called the beat(s) of a word.
 Each beat of the words contains a vowel sound.

 How do you train your child’s ear to hear and understand syllables?